mala-project/mala/docs/source/install/installing_lammps.rst

   * ``PKG_KOKKOS=yes``: Enables the Kokkos package which is needed to calculate bispectrum descriptors on a GPU.
 Without this option, bispectrum descriptor calculation will solely be performed on CPU.
-If you want to use a GPU via Kokkos (recommended for production settings!), further options you will have to set further options:
+If you want to use a GPU via Kokkos (recommended for production settings!), you will have to set further options:

       * ``Kokkos_ENABLE_CUDA=yes``: Tells Kokkos to use CUDA
       * ``Kokkos_ARCH_HOSTARCH=???``: Your CPU architecture (see `Kokkos instructions <https://docs.lammps.org/Build_extras.html#kokkos-package>`_)